+The third very minor storm of April impacted the San Jacinto mountains overnight on Saturday 25th, with light precipitation persisting into mid morning on Sunday 26th.
+I surveyed from Idyllwild to the highest peaks that morning, ascending in light rain to 7700 ft, and then through intermittent light snow for the remainder of the morning.
 Snow was largely limited to about one inch depth from 8000 ft to San Jacinto Peak, but locally averaging 1.5 inches deep between 9000-10,000 ft, indicating that the highest peaks were probably above the cloud for part of the storm.
 Snow dusted as low as 6400 ft in Fern Valley.
-Rainfall in Idyllwild (at 5550 ft) was an impressive 0.83 inch.

 The gate 1.7 miles up from Highway 243 on Black Mountain Road (4S01) remains closed.
 Following superficial grading late in 2025 the road is in better condition than last summer, but remains far rougher than in June 2020, the last time it was thoroughly graded.
 Picnic benches at many of the yellow post sites were replaced with new, modern, immovable models in March.